‘I now lead as myself’: What it’s like to be a female captain supervising an all-male crew

 At the beginning of my career as a captain, my supervisory style was all over the place.
 Fireground operations were not the problem; you have your training, standard operating guidelines (SOGs), Incident Command System (ICS), and the Manual of Operations to fall back on.
 It was the day-to-day challenge of different and complex personalities, and how to get the best work from my crew, that I found more challenging.

 For me, crew cohesiveness and teamwork are huge.
 How can you be a successful supervisor when you have to be the heavy with one guy, gently guide another while pulling the third back from crossing the line for the fifth time of shift?
-How do you deal with a male dynamic without being labeled a “insert derogatory word here"?
+How do you deal with a male dynamic without being labeled a [insert derogatory word here]?
 With some guys, you don't, no matter what you do.
 The label will come regardless, a result of their insecurity.
 The key is not to give it energy.
-In my opinion, it's the supervisor's job to learn your crew what motivates each one to be a better firefighter and challenge each person to be their best selves – and then have fun in the downtime.
+In my opinion, it's the supervisor's job to learn what motivates each member of your crew to be a better firefighter and challenge each person to be their best selves – and then have fun in the downtime.

 I spent a lot of time contemplating my supervisory style after my first few years as a captain.
 I read fire department supervision and military leadership books, which offered some great advice.
 I just found it hard to incorporate some of the concepts into my leadership style.
 Then a friend recommended Brené Brown’s book “Daring Greatly,” and that lead me to her book “Dare to Lead.”